 I had promised to guide you here to online resources on Dickens.
 One of the major gateways for British history is Connected Histories a number of databases with one search action, among them the proceedings of the Old Bailey.
 It soon becomes clear that you have to filter the search results most diligently because Charles Dickens and his father John Dickens did have their namesakes.
 However, one user has been so kind to create a kind of portfolio with five Dickensian search results.
 You can find more, in particular in the House of Commons Parliamentary Papers and in a number of pamphlets.
 The results with images from the British Museum is a valuable reminder that you cannot imagine Dickens without vivid illustrations such as the ones by “Phiz”.
 One can search these images also directly in the collection database of the British Museum.
 Strangely an advanced search at Connected Histories for Dickens as a surname and Charles as Christian name yields no results at all…

 London Lives is one of the databases included at Connected Histories, but this project focuses on the period 1690-1800.
 A real search for online information about scientific literature on Dickens can start safely at the Institute of Historical Research, London.
 Its website indicates many directions for your research.
 The Centre for Metropolitan History, London, points for example to the project Locating London’s Past, where you can trace locations on a map from 1746.
 The links collection of this centre leads you to many other local and regional institutions with holdings on London’s history.
 The London Metropolitan Archives offer in particular online access to records concerning family and parish history.
-Perhaps The Guildhall Library has not so much to offer online, but it is good to remember its rich collection in English law reports.
-By the way, the web presence and visibility of these two institutions within the very large City of London website is only just sufficient.
+Perhaps the Guildhall Library has not so much to offer online, but it is good to remember its rich collection in English law reports.
+By the way, the web presence and visibility of these two cultural institutions within the very large City of London website is only just sufficient.
 King’s College London gives an online presentation of its Dickens collection, with among other items the Mirror of Parliament, a journal of parliamentary records for which Dickens wrote reports.
 Using British History Online you will easily find a few hundred search results for Charles Dickens in the digitized source editions available at this website.
 The National Register of Archives lists 43 archival collections with materials from or pertaining to Dickens.
 In particular letters can surface anywhere or form the subject of a celebratory text.
 The Old Library of Trinity Hall, Cambridge holds a letter by Dickens about the study plans of his son Henry who did go to Cambridge to study law, a letter well worth a blog post.